 Amides can form hydrogen bonds due to -NH2 group.
 Amides which have smaller alkyl group have high solubility in water.

-Now, we are going to list very useful organic compounds which dissolve in water very well.
+Now, we are going to list very common organic compounds in the laboratory which dissolve in water very well.

 Yes.
 Sometimes you can identify organic compounds by looking their behavior with water.